 An effective social media campaign will result in increased page views, more website activity and comments on your blog, and more frequent mentions of your brand.
 These factors will boost search rankings.

 You may love the Geico lizard and even follow him on Instagram.
 The trick is to turn that positive feeling into action.
-You want to Geico fan to become a Geico customer.
+Geico’s ultimate goal is to make that fan a Geico customer.

 Social media helps accomplish this conversion.
 It creates a relationship with the potential consumer and the brand and maintains an open pathway for when that consumer decides to make the purchase.